-FusionSight® was officially selected by the USSOCOM to be part of a Technical Evaluation on Night Vision technologies, at Camp Blanding (Florida) between November 14th and 16th.
+FusionSight was officially selected by the USSOCOM to be part of a technical evaluation on Night Vision technologies, at Camp Blanding (Florida) between 14 and 16 November.

-Assessments took place in the border of an airstrip, surrounded by pines forest and decommissioned buildings.
-There was a “supermoon” on the 14th of November, which means the luminosity was 30% greater than usual for a full moon.
-The transist light conditions were good for evaluations during dusk into evening.
-The sky was always clear, so the light conditions were the best for FusionSight® trials, with its Low Light sensor providing a color image when the moon was visible.
+Assessments took place on the edge of an airstrip, surrounded by a pine forest and decommissioned buildings.
+There was a “supermoon” on 14 November, which means the luminosity was 30% greater than usual for a full moon.
+The transist light conditions were good for evaluations from dusk into evening.
+The sky was always clear, so the light conditions were the best for FusionSight trials, with its low-light sensor providing a color image when the moon was visible.

-Bertin Technologies team successfully demonstrated to the assessors the key features and the main advantages of FusionSight®:
+The Bertin Technologies team successfully demonstrated to the assessors the key features and the main advantages of FusionSight:

 - Discamouflage capability, thanks to fusion between IR and Low Light sensors